Jhgomez/StudyNotes/aws/CCP_notes.md

 Resource Groups is service available in '93Management & Governance'93 Tags are words or phrases that act as metadata for organizing your AWS resources and Resource Groups are a collection of resources that share one or more tags.
 It helps you organize and consolidate information based on your project and the resources that you use.
 Resource groups can display details about a group of resources Resource Groups can display details about a group of resource based on: Metrics, Alarms, configuration.

 AWS Quickstarts
-It'92s not a device but h move down 300 lineselps deploy popular stacks on AWS.
+It's not a device but h move down 300 lineselps deploy popular stacks on AWS.
 Reduce hundred of manual procedures into just a few steps.

 AWS Cost and Usage Report
 This is not a service and can be found under the billing console.
 Generates a detailed spreadsheet, enabling you to better analyze and understand your AWS costs.
 Places the report into S3, Athena can be use to our the report into a queryable database, or use Quicksight to visualize your billing data as graphs